Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Introduction

 \begin{result} For any constant integer $c>0$, consider the tollbooth problem where each edge has $c$ copies to sell.
-There is an instance, such that for any set of prices $\set{p^{k}(i)\mid i\in [m], 1\le k\le c}$ where $p^{k}(i)$ represent the price for the $k$-th copies of edge $i$, the item-pricing mechanism achieves worst-case welfare an $O(m^{-1/(2c+6)})$-fraction of the optimal welfare when each edge has supply 1.
-On the other hand, there exists an item pricing that achieves worst-case welfare an $\Omega(m^{-1/c})$-fraction of the optimal welfare when each edge has supply 1. \end{result}
+There is an instance, such that for any set of prices $\set{p^{k}(i)\mid i\in [m], 1\le k\le c}$ where $p^{k}(i)$ represents the price for the $k$-th copies of edge $i$, the item-pricing mechanism with above prices achieves worst-case welfare an $O(m^{-1/(2c+6)})$-fraction of $\optwel$.
+On the other hand, there exists an item pricing that achieves worst-case welfare at least an $\Omega(m^{-1/c})$-fraction of $\optwel$. \end{result}